 Bacteria and other infectious organisms can reach the brain and meninges in several ways:

 By being carried by the blood

-Directly from the outside, for example, through a skull fracture or during brain surgery
+By entering the brain directly from the outside (for example, through a skull fracture or during surgery on the brain)